Stunkymonkey/esp8266-smartclock/README.md

 # esp8266-smartclock

 We started designing and building a small clock that is connected to your local Wifi and controls your home using cheap 433Mhz power outlets.
+The ESP8266 operates as a relay to communicate with your power outlets.

 <img src="images/IMG_4446.JPG"/>
 <img src="images/IMG_1157.JPG"/>